 I’m also a massive fan of photo editing software; Lightroom and Photoshop, that come as part of the Adobe Creative Cloud Photography plan. if that’s too tricky then Canva is a great alternative for making anything graphic based.

 Since taking the plunge into travel blogging my photography style has changed so much.
-It’s daunting knowing where to start, but there are some great eBooks and eCourses out there like the Photography Super Bundle which contains 12 eCourses, 6 eBooks, templates & presets!
+It’s daunting knowing where to start, but there are some great eBooks and eCourses as well as templates and presets out there.

 5) Don't expect to make big bucks early on, if at all